Group of ACE volunteers relaxing around the campfire

 I can't pick a favourite - I really did love all four projects!

 I first told myself that I wouldn’t build up a connection with the animals because three weeks isn’t that long to build up that type of emotional connection… but it was!
 It very much was.
 What I learned at Moholoholo was that you’re with these animals all day long.
 I knew nothing about honey badgers and I was in charge of cleaning the enclosures of them.
-I learnt so much about them and still miss them.
-Hammie and Stoffel, the things they do and their behaviours, their sounds… even the sounds of the lions and hyenas!
+I learnt so much about them and still miss them and the things they do and their behaviours, their sounds… even the sounds of the lions and hyenas!
 There really is something special about connecting with an animal.
 I also didn’t know much about birds before coming to Moholoholo and now I am obsessed with them.
-Missie, the adolescent bateleur, was amazing.
+There was also a female adolescent bateleur - she was amazing.
 I would sit and watch her and I started noticing her individual personality, and I'm sure she started recognising me when I worked around her.

 Phinda was very different to Moholoholo – again, it took me a minute to get into the groove there and learn the schedule, but once I understood the structure it was great.
 The people working there were amazing – they made me laugh straight away and brought everything to life.
 We would be driving through the reserve for our general monitoring and they would suddenly stop the vehicle and immediately talk about what they saw without anyone asking them.
 They explained things really well!